oxford-arc/arc-software-guide/docs/source/python/anaconda.rst

   module load Anaconda3

-or one of the specific Anaconda versions shown by module spider.
+or one of the specific Anaconda versions shown by ``module spider``.

 Once the module is loaded you can use the ``conda`` commands to create a virtual environment in your $DATA area.
 For example to create an environment named
 ``myenv`` in $DATA we can use the following commands::